tnsnz/PythonMemoryProfileHelper/README.md

 Use Guppy3, TraceMalloc module for memory profiling

-Log file saved in project directory
+Log file be saved in project directory